XDgov/data-design-standards/pages/components/titles.md

       </div>
       <h5 class="usa-color-heading">Why it’s Bad</h5>
       <p>
-        While the title is short and to the point, it also doesn’t reveal much about what’s inside the data visualization.
+        While the title is short and to the point, it doesn’t reveal much about what’s inside the data visualization.
 This title could be paired with a subtitle to contextualize the data visualization more.
       </p>